jehopark/FoDSxSMU/Day1_lecture_slides.md

 [LAB1] R Markdown Exercise
 =================
-As a team of 2, do all the exercise problems in the sections 27.3, 27.4:
+As a team of 2, do all the exercise problems in the sections 27.3:
 - 27.3.1 Exercises
-- 27.4.7 Exercises

 (1) First create a new markdown and name it "FoDS+SMU LAB1"